-Effective Date: July 1, 1972 (fo July 1, 1972 (for consolidated system).
-Credible Service: Service as a member plus purchased service.
-Average Final Compensation (AFC): Groups A/F: Group C: Group D: Average annual compensation during highest 3 consecutive years.
+Effective Date: July 1, 1972 (fo r consolidated system).
+Credible Service: Service as a me ember plus purchased service.
+Average Final Compensation (AFC): Groups A/F:Group C:Group D: Average annual compensation during highest 3 consecutive years.
 Average annual compensation during highest 2 consecutive years.
 Annual compensation at retirement.
-Normal Retirement - Eligibility: Group A:Group C:Group D:Group F: Earlier of age 65 with 5 years of service for members hired after July 1, 2004, and age 62 with 20 years of service.
-Age 55.
-Age 62 with 5 years of service.
-Age 62 or 30 years of service.
-For members hired after June 30, 2008, age 65 or a sum of age plus service greater than or equal to 87 Normal Retirement - Amount: Group A:Group C:Group D:Group F: 1.67% of AFC times service.
+Normal Retirement - Eligibility: Group A:Group C:Group D:Group F: Earlier of age 65 with 5 years of service for members hired after July 1, 2004, and age 62 with 20 years of service.Age 55.Age 62 with 5 years of service.Age 62 or 30 years of service.
+For members hired after June 30, 2008, age 65 or a sum of age plus service greater than or equal to 87.
+Normal Retirement - Amount: Group A:Group C:Group D:Group F: 1.67% of AFC times service.
 2.50% of AFC times service up to 20 years.
 3.33% of AFC times service up to 30 years.
 1.25% of AFC times service prior to January 1, 1991, plus 1.67% of AFC times service after 1990, up to a maximum benefit of 50% of AFC.
 For members hired on or after July 1, 2008, the maximum benefit is 60% of AFC.
-Early Retirement - Eligibility: Groups A/DGroup C:Group F: Age 55 with 5 years of service or 30 years of service.
+Early Retirement - Eligibility: Groups A/D:Group C:Group F: Age 55 with 5 years of service or 30 years of service.
 Age 50 with 20 years of service.
 Age 55 with 5 years of service.

-Early Retirement - Amount: Actuarial equivalent of no rears of service, there is rmal retirement allowance.
-For members with 30 no reduction.
-Group C: S Same as normal retireme nt allowance. · · · · · · · · · · · · · · · · · · · • Group D: Normal allowance reduced by 3% for each year commencement precedage 62. c P il For members hired prior to July 1, 2008, no reduction if 30 years of servic otherwise normal allowance reduced by 6% for each year commenceme precedes age 62.
-For members hired on or after July 1, 2008, no reduction if combination of years and service equal 87; other reduced from age 6 based on the following table: Years of Service Reduction in Benefit 35 Monthly reduction of one-eighth of 1% 30 Monthly reduction of one-fourth of 1% 25 Monthly reduction of one-third of 1% 20 Monthly reduction of five-twelfths of 1% Less than 20 Monthly reduction of five-ninths of 1% Vesting: All groups - 5 years of creditable service.
-Allowance beginning at normal retirement age bas on AFC and service at termination.
-Ordinary Disability - Eligibility: All groups - 5 years s of service and incapaci tated, not work related, for performance of duty.
-Ordinary Disability - Amount: All groups - Immediate allowance based on service to date of disability.
-Benefit is the greates of 25% of AFC and unreduced accrued benefit as of date of disability.
-Accidental Disability - Eligibility: All groups - Incapa citated because of work related accident.
-Accidental Disability - Amount: Ē sed on service projected to normal retirement 25% of AFC and unreduced accrued benefit as o mmediate allowance equeach dependent child (up al to 50% of AFC with additional 10% of AFC for to 30%).
+Early Retirement - Amount: Group A: Actuarial equivalent of normal retirement allowance.
+For members with 30 0 years of service, there is no reduction.
+Group C: Same as normal retirement allowance.
+Group D: Normal allowance reduced by 3% for each year commencemen precedes age 62.
+Group F: For members hired prior to July 1, 2008, no reduction if 30 years o service; otherwise normal allowance reduced by 6% for each yea commencement precedes age 62.
+For members hired on or after July 1 2008, no reduction if combination of years and service equal 87; othe reduced from age 65 based on the following table: Years of Service Reduction in Benefit 35 One-eighth of 1% per year 30 One-fourth of 1% per year 25 One-third of 1% per year 20 Five-twelfths of 1% per year Less than 20 Five-ninths of 1% per year Vesting: All groups - 5 and service at years of service.
+Allowance beginning at normal retirement age based on AFC termination.
+Ordinary Disability - Eligibility: All groups - 5 y ears of service and incapacitated, not work related, or for performance of duty Ordinary Disability - Amount: mediate allowance based on AFC and service to date of disability.
+Benefit is the 25% of AFC and unreduced accrued benefit as of date of disability.
+Accidental Disability - Eligibility: Incapacitated b ecause of work related accident.
+Accidental Disability - Amount: Groups A/D/ F: Immediate allowance based on service projected to normal retirement Benefit is the greater of 25% of AFC and unreduced accrued benefit as of date of disability.
+Group C: Immediate allowance equal to 50% of AFC with additional 10% of AFC for each dependent child (up to 30%).